mbabynames search ✿

 Richard John

-"noble and strong" (Richard) meets "God is gracious" (John).
+"brave ruler" (Richard) meets "God is gracious" (John).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Richard needs a shorter middle to stay balanced.
 John does that.

 Richard George